hanklords/dovecotauth/README.md

 dovecotauth
 ===========

-dovecotauth is a library to connect to dovecot-auth
+dovecotauth is a library to connect to [dovecot](http://www.dovecot.org/) authentication module

 Usage
 -----